 In medical tubing extrusion and inspection, small dimensional variations can quickly become product failures.
-Catheters, guidewires, and micro-extruded tubing require precise control of outer diameter, ovality, wall thickness, and concentricity, particularly in catheter shaft and guidewire components.
-Laser and ultrasonic measurement systems provide real-time dimensional data for extrusion control, laboratory inspection, and quality validation to ensure consistent product performance.
+Catheters, guidewires, delivery systems, and micro-extruded tubing require precise control of OD, ovality, ID, wall thickness, lumen size, and concentricity.
+Laser and ultrasonic measurement systems provide real-time dimensional data for extrusion control, laboratory inspection, and quality validation.

 Gauge Advisor is the official sales and service partner for LaserLinc , the U.S. manufacturer of precision laser and ultrasonic measurement systems for medical tubing, guidewires, and components used in FDA-compliant production and validation environments.